Young People

 In smaller parishes like Trinity, the size of the Sunday School varies as older young people find themselves involved in such pursuits as getting into college, and new, younger children become old enough to participate in our “one room schoolhouse” Sunday School and grow to take the place of the recent grads.

-Sunday School at Trinity Lime Rock
+Young people during “Thank Offering” at Trinity Lime Rock

-So far it’s working well, but we realize that as COVID rates go down and things open up, things will change.
 Best advice: speak to the Rev. Heidi Truax to find out exactly what’s happening right now.

 Sunday School February 2022